ChantalMP/RaDialog_v2/README.md

 #### 1) RaDialog Environment

-- clone this repository and move to the radialog directory with `cd RaDialog_LLaVA`
+- clone this repository and move to the radialog directory with `cd RaDialog_v2`
 - Install the RaDialog environment with `conda create --name radialog python=3.10`
 - Activate the environment with `conda activate radialog`
 - `conda install pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.7 -c pytorch -c nvidia`